Fall 2017 Applications are now open and should be submitted by August 7th at 11:59 PM

 - Recruit research participants from hospital waiting rooms for the largest epidemiological civilian trauma study in the world

 - Approach potential participants, explain study and consent participants into the study

 - Conduct research participant screens, including collecting participant trauma history, administering psychological symptom inventories, assessing alcohol and drug use, eating behavior, etc.

 - Collect participant saliva sample for subsequent genetic analysis

-- Able to commit to 6+ hours a week for a period of 6+ months.
+- Able to commit to 6+ hours a week for a period of 6+ months (this is non-negotiable)

 - Expressed interest in trauma research